cheekstain/maze/DESIGN.md

 •	The `mazeSolve` module contains all of the logic necessary to carry out the next move of the avatar whose turn it is.
 It receives information about the maze from the `mazestruct` module, and information about the avatars from the `avatars` module.
 It then sends information about the next move to the `avatarComm` module which uses this information to make the next move.

 #### Pseudocode
-1.	`AMStartup` parses command-line arguments, then messages the server with an `AM_INIT` message specifying `nAvatars` and `difficulty`.
+* `AMStartup` parses command-line arguments, then messages the server with an `AM_INIT` message specifying `nAvatars` and `difficulty`.
-2.	`AMStartup` receives `AM_INIT_OK`, parses the message.
+* `AMStartup` receives `AM_INIT_OK`, parses the message.
-3. Calls the `avatars.c` program with necessary parameters, which begins the threads. `avatars.c` also contains three major variables, namely:
+Calls the `avatars.c` program with necessary parameters, which begins the threads. `avatars.c` also contains three major variables, namely:
-	a.
 A common `mazestruct` data structure that contains all of the information gleaned about the maze as the search has progressed.
 This `mazestruct` module contains a few accessor and modifier methods that the avatars may use in the decision-making algorithm that picks the next best move.
 	b.
 A common `set_t` data structure that uses the avatarIDs as its keys and `avatar` structs as its items.
 These `avatar` structs contain information specific to each avatar that is valuable when picking the next best move.
 This struct will be elaborated upon in the maze-solving portion of this pseudocode section.
 	c.
 A struct named `last_move` which will hold two XYPos instances and one int avatarID. `last_move` holds the last move attempted by any avatar in the maze. `XYPos before` will hold the position of the avatar before the move was made, and `XYPos after` holds the position of the avatar after the move is attempted, provided the move is successfully made. `int avatarID` will contain the avatarID of the avatar that attempted this move.
 4. The threads, `avatar_thread`, are initialized with parameters in avatar.c and begin running.